Choosing a Business Entity – 101

 The partnership’s income, deductions, credits, etc., are reported on Form 1065, U.S. Return of Partnership Income.
 These items are then passed through to each partner, based on the terms of the partnership agreement, via Schedule K-1 (Form 1065).
 For instance, if the partners have agreed to split all items 50-50, each partner will receive exactly one-half of net income, etc. In turn, the partners report the K-1 items on their individual tax returns.
 Like sole proprietors, general partners are usually subject to self-employment tax on their respective shares of net earnings.

 Partnerships are generally inexpensive and simple to set up, although more may be involved in setting up an LP and other types of partnerships.
 Usually, developing and negotiating the partnership agreement is the most time-consuming part.
 Each partner is invested in the business, so the business can take advantage of the combined resources and complementary strengths of each partner.
 Partners are also potentially eligible for the new 20% deduction, which they claim on their individual tax returns.
-And partners may also claim the self-employed health insurance deduction.
+Partners may also claim the self-employed health insurance deduction.

 Also, similar to sole proprietors, general partners have full, shared liability for their own actions and for the business’s actions.
 General partners’ personal assets are not shielded from the business’s liabilities (a limited partner’s risk and liability is limited to his or her investment in the business).
 LLC and LLP owners are also shielded from the partnership’s liabilities.